rsyncOSX/RsyncOSXdocs/content/about.md

 # categories = ["todo"]
 lastmod = "2021-04-12"
 +++
-My name is Thomas and I am the developer of RsyncOSX and RsyncUI.
+My name is Thomas, <thomeven@gmail.com>, and I am the developer of RsyncOSX and RsyncUI.
 The development of **RsyncOSX** commenced early in 2016 as a project to learn Swift.
 The work on the SwiftUI based **RsyncUI** commenced late in 2020 after some thoughts about what next?
 Should I learn a language like TypeScript and develop a multiplattform version of RsyncOSX or continue on the Apple plattform.

 I did some investigating about multiplattform development and I did not manage to find out what should be the right tools for such an application.
 After some careful thinking I decided stay on the Apple development plattform with Xcode, Swift and SwiftUI.
 SwiftUI is an amazing framework.
 I have also learned about another amazing framework, Combine.